Student Accommodations and Accessibility Services

 - Feedback regarding the way the Northern Ontario School of Medicine provides programs, goods and services to people with disabilities takes into consideration the fact that individuals with disabilities may require access to different forms of communication depending upon their disability.

 - This means that feedback can be given to the School verbally, by email, by telephone, in writing, or through a third party.
-All feedback will be directed to the Office of Equity and Quality.
+All feedback will be directed to the Office of Learner Support Services.

 - Any complaints received will be dealt with by informing the individual, as well as the Unit or Portfolio associated with the accessibility or customer service issue in the delivery of a program, good or service.

 - Individuals may expect a response to the feedback within five business days.

 The Northern Ontario School of Medicine (NOSM) endeavours to be an inclusive and barrier free,adaptive institution by providing academic accommodations as mandated by The Ontario Human Rights Code (OHRC) and the Accessibility for Ontarians with Disabilities Act (AODA).

 The school has a legal responsibility to accommodate students with disabilities.
 The Accommodations policy ensures that academic accommodations will be provided in accordance with the principles of dignity, individualization and inclusion.
 NOSM will work cooperatively, and in a spirit of respect, with all partners in the accommodation process.

 The Accessibility for Ontarians with Disabilities Act,2005

 An Act to Ensure a Barrier-free Canada (Accessible Canada Act) (June 2019)